lexibank/marrisonnaga/README.md

-# marrisonnaga
+# Naga Languages of North-East India

 Cite the source dataset as

-> Marrison, Geoffrey Edward (1967) : The classification of the Naga languages of north-east India.
-Berkeley : University of California
+> Marrison, Geoffrey Edward (1967) : The classification of the Naga languages of North-East India.
+Berkeley : University of California.

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license